Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Wash your hands with soap and water before taking the test.
 You can use alcohol swabs or wipes to sterilise the finger you will be lancing, though these wipes are not included with the test.
 Dry your hands before acquiring the sample.

 1.)
 Remove the test cassette from the foil packaging and place it on a flat surface.
-Discard of the desiccant (small white package) out of the sight and reach from children and pets.
+Discard the desiccant (small white package) out of the sight and reach of children and pets.

 2.)
 Remove the safety cap from the lancet by twisting it until it clicks.
 Separate the protective cap by twisting the cap through a complete revolution, being careful not to press the trigger at the top of the lancet.
-Put the safety cap to one side.
+Set the safety cap aside.

 3.)
 Press the lancing end of the lancet against your middle fingertip and press the trigger to release the needle.
 The lancet will prick your finger.